 Hearing aids should be worn in incrementally longer intervals each day.
 On day one, wear your new hearing aids for two hours to give yourself time to adjust to all the new sounds you will be hearing.
 Increase this by two hours each day until you can comfortably wear your hearing aids for twelve hours a day.

-Use this chart as a guide for your first week:
+Use the chart below as a guide for your first week: